rifaterdemsahin/Customer-Support-Resolution-Agent/SPEC.md

 > The customer requests a competitor price match.
 Internal policy covers own-site price drops within 14 days but is **silent on competitor pricing**.
 Escalate for policy interpretation — autonomous agents execute deterministic rules; when guidelines are silent, guessing risks financial errors.

 ### The Demo
-A self-contained `index.html` plays a **30-second cinematic animation** in 3 acts showing both approaches side-by-side: a naive AI that guesses wrong, and a resilient AI that escalates correctly.
+A self-contained `index.html` plays a **32-second cinematic animation** in 3 acts showing both approaches side-by-side: a naive AI that guesses wrong, and a resilient AI that escalates correctly.

+### Timings
+- Act 1 : 8 seconds > focus on premise
+- Act 2 : 16 seconds > focus on conclusion
+- Act 3 : 8 seconds > focus on summary

 ---